ericksonsrepo/oci-dev/Class-Of-HOL-01/Class-Of-Lab-01.md

 [Section 3.
 Create a Compartment](#create-a-compartment)

 ##

 # Overview

 This lab will introduce you to the Oracle Cloud Infrastructure service.
+In part one we'll login and verify that our accounts are working and setup correctly.
-We will be creating a virtual cloud network, compute instances, and block storage.
-Then we will install and configure Docker containers on the compute instance.
-This lab is designed to be a simple introduction to many of the services you will use in the design of a customer solution and to familiarize you with those services.
+Then we'll create a compartment that will contain the resources we'll create as the course progresses.
+This lab is designed to be a step by step introduction to the basic OCI services.

 ## Objectives